Quick Highlights:

 A total of 120 credit hours are required.

-Formally referred to as the Bachelor of Applied Science in technology development and management, this degree includes multiple sub-plans besides cybersecurity, including:
+Formally referred to as the Bachelor of Applied Science in technology development and management, this affordable degree includes multiple sub-plans besides cybersecurity, including:

 - project management